Migrate from Embedded Login to Universal Login

 Web Applications using embedded login that require SSO need to migrate to Universal Login.

 This approach does not allow for the creation of an SSO session, as the Auth0 server cannot set a cookie in the end-user’s browser.
-It also prevents Auth0 from performing anomaly detection.
+It also prevents Auth0 from performing attack protection.